mwarc/embedded-memcached-spring/README.md

 The Spring TestContext Framework provides annotation-driven unit and integration testing support.

-embedded-memcached-spring provides a way to use Jmemcache-daemon with Spring TestContext Framework.
+embedded-memcached-spring provides a way to use jmemcache-daemon with Spring TestContext Framework.

 ## Annotation

-The magic is in EmbeddedMemcachedDiIntegrationTestExecutionListener class which implments TestExecutionListener.
+The magic is in JMemcachedTestExecutionListener class (default listener) which implments TestExecutionListener.
 This listener find EmbeddedMemcached annotation:

     @EmbeddedMemcached: annotation to start an embedded memcached server